 Build

-Unfortunately after the first stage of the clearing operation launched by the military in Swat that began with Operation Rah-E-Rast (Right Path), the other components of the holding and re-building of the area cleared from militants and terrorists is slow in coming and has been out of sync with military operation, despite adequate time for creating plans to cover these aspects.
-It is now nine years since the country has been fighting the insurgents, yet clarity on the next steps to be implemented in areas that have been cleared, is yet to be articulated.
+Unfortunately after the first stage of the clearing operation launched by the military in Swat, which began with Operation Rah-E-Rast (Right Path), the other components of the holding and re-building of the area cleared from militants and terrorists have been slow in coming and out of sync with military operation.
+It is now nine years since the country began fighting the insurgents, yet clarity on the next steps to be implemented in areas that have been cleared, is yet to be articulated.

 One obvious reason for this shortcoming is an absence of the high level of coordination that is needed in the area of security and provision of services to the population to re-establish the link between the state and communities.
 As long as this deficit in the provision of policies related to the holding of territory and protecting the population exists, re-establishing a functional state in Swat is difficult.